feathersjs-ecosystem/feathers-permissions/README.md

 > Flexible and powerful permissions module for Feathers

 **This module is not published yet.
-It's awaiting one more breaking change and then will go out by Nov.
-21st.
+It's awaiting one more breaking change and then will go out.
 If you are feeling adventurous you can use by referencing `feathersjs/feathers-permission` in your `package.json`.**

 ## Installation